Lingze-Zeng/Malicious-Detection-Network-Security-Final-Project/README.md

 10. Use script 'random_forest.py' to train random forest model.
 11. Release comments for dropping content base features to focus on lexical and host base features.
 12. Back to step 6 and train again.
-13. Release all comments to train teh model with all features.
+13. Release all comments to train the model with all features.